 A student may repeat a course taken at the College in order to improve the cumulative grade point average.
-The credit is given for the last grade earned when repeating a course.
 Repeated courses will appear on the student's transcript.
-The first attempt will also be shown; however, the cumulative grade point average will be recalculated to count the last attempt only.
+The first attempt will also be shown; however, the cumulative grade point average will be calculated with the higher of the two grades.
 All repeats will be charged at the student's current tuition rate.